shanmugam-sekar/flickrphotos/README.md

-# flickrphotos
-you can search photos from flickr

-# Enviroment :-
-  XCode 10.2.1 used while developing.

-# Models :-
-  Photo, PhotosList, FlickrPhotoSearchResponse - handled success and failure flickr responses.

-# FlickrPhotosViewController :-
-  responsible for the UI representation.

-# FlickrPhotosViewModel :-
-  viewcontroller operates on values from this viewmodel class. responsible to communicate with service class.

-#  FlickrPhotoSearchService :-
-  calls API layer.
-Service layer will abstract fetching data part . data will come from either api or some persistance storage.

-# FlickrPhotosSearchAPI :-
-  calls Network manager layer and responsible for parsing the response.

-# FlickrPhotosNetworkManager :-
-  calls underlying ios network api and prepares requests.

-# ImageDownloader :-
-  responsible for image downloading and caching it.

-# NSCache :-
-  Used to implement image caching.
-  Default cache size set to 50MB but it is configurable.
-  Contents of Cache will be automatically cleared on low memory sitations.
-  UIImage is stored as Data in NSCache.

-# Unit Testing :-
-  written for parser to test with images data and error data. written for simplecache with cache size set to minimal. written for viewmodel to test some basic properties. still have to check and needs to be extended.

-  Followed MVVM & POP.
-Service , API , Network manager will adopt to their respective protocols.
-So that we can switch the implementation through DI.

-  Used basic Observable concept to implement communication between view and viewmodel (unidirectional).

-  Models implements Decodable protocol.
+lets search photos using flickr api.

+This app used Swift 5 and XCode 10.2.1.

+### Controller
+  ### FlickrPhotosViewController
+    - responsible for the UI representation.
+UICollectionView is used to display photos list.

+### ViewModel
+  ### FlickrPhotosViewModel
+    - viewmodel delegates the viewstate changes to controller and controller reacts to it.
+    - view communicates with service layer through viewmodel.

+### Service
+  ### FlickrPhotoSearchService
+    - responsible for providing data. data can either come from api layer or from persistance storage layer.
+    - currently service fetching data from api layer.

+### API
+  ### FlickrPhotosSearchAPI
+    - communicates with network layer and parsing the response data.
+  ### FlickrPhotosSearchAPIInfo
+    - provides flickr api paramters.

+### Parser
+  ### Parser
+    - generic parser implementation with Decodable protocol conformance.

+### Network
+  ### FlickrPhotosNetworkManager
+    - network calls goes here. urlsession api is used.

+### Error
+  ### Error
+    - error handling goes here like http error(status code), url loading error, flickr api error, etc.

+### Downloader
+  ### ImageDownloader
+    - handles image downloading and caching.
+  ### Cache
+    - used NSCache.
+    - Default cache size set to 50MB but it is configurable.
+    - Contents of Cache will be automatically cleared on low memory sitations.
+    - UIImage is stored as Data in NSCache.